-- 1) a fire; we had to shut the site down for that one - 2) a member of the public breaking down on the exit ramp, and - 3) in the last week, due to a breakdown of the vehicles that service the skips.
+1) a fire; we had to shut the site down for that one This document is available in Welsh / Mae'r ddogfen hon ar gael yn Gymraeg

+- 2) a member of the public breaking down on the exit ramp, and - 3) in the last week, due to a breakdown of the vehicles that service the skips.

-It is worth noting that the former Wedal Road site would shut on average 50/60 times a year so I think it's fair to say your constituent was unlucky.
+It is worth noting that the former Wedal Road site would shut on average 50/60 times a year so I think it is fair to say your constituent was unlucky.